ampovincentray-stack/CCM101-vrampo/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: AWS

-AWS is a suitable choice for the startup because it provides a large range of services that can support a mobile application as the company grows.
-The startup can begin with relatively small cloud resources and increase them as demand increases.
-AWS also provides services for application hosting, databases, storage, security, and monitoring.
+AWS is a good choice for the growing startup.
+The company can begin with small cloud resources used incrementally based on demand.
+AWS has services dedicated to application hosting, database service, storage, cloud security, application security, and monitoring.

 ### Recommended Services